abeconnelly/scratch/Documentation/Tile-Library-v1.md

 ====

-This document describes a binary encoding of a tile library for effecient storage and transport.
+This document describes a binary encoding of a tile library for efficient storage and transport.

 From a high level view, the tile library storage file has the canonical tile sequence represented as a 2bit vector.
-Tiles are represented as offets into the canonical sequence with tile variants represented in their own structure as variants from the canonical tile sequence.
+Tiles are represented as offsets into the canonical sequence with tile variants represented in their own structure as variants from the canonical tile sequence.